Institute for Liberal Arts & Interdisciplinary Studies

 Environmental Studies Minor

-Participating Faculty: Christina Casson (WLP), Paul Hackett (MC), Steve Himmer (WLP), Jon Honea (IN)**, Brooke Knight (VMA), Bob Nesson (VMA), Charles Oliver (IN), Wyatt Oswald (IN), Greg Payne (CS), Nejem Raheem (MC), John Satriale (School-Comm), Doug Struck (J)
+Participating Faculty: Christine Casson (WLP), Paul Hackett (MC), Steve Himmer (WLP), Jon Honea (IN)**, Brooke Knight (VMA), Bob Nesson (VMA), Charles Oliver (IN), Wyatt Oswald (IN), Greg Payne (CS), Nejem Raheem (MC), John Satriale (School-Comm), Doug Struck (J)

 This interdisciplinary minor examines environmental processes, challenges, and solutions from a variety of perspectives, including science, policy, economics, history, ethics, media, literature, and the arts.
 Students will explore the relationships between people and the environment, focusing in particular on the sustainable use of natural resources and the causes, consequences, and communication of the complex environmental problems faced by human societies, including air and water pollution, habitat loss and restoration, and climate change.